PhoenixPlexCode/PhoenixAdult.bundle/docs/manualsearch.md

   - **Date**
   - **SceneID**

-+ **SceneID Match:** SceneID can be entered, before other search terms, to increase the possibility for a match.
++ **Date Match:** Date can be entered directly after the site name, but before any other search terms.
+This will increase the possibility for a match.
 However, it cannot be entered as a standalone search term.
-+ **Date Match:** Date can be entered, before other search terms, to improve search results.
++ **SceneID Match:** SceneID can be entered directly after the site name (and date), but before other search terms.
+This will increase the possibility for a match.
 However, it cannot be entered as a standalone search term.

 ## Limited Search
 #### Limited-search available.
 + **Available search methods:**
   - **Title**
-  - **Actor**
+  - **Actor(s)**

 ## Exact Match
 #### No search available.
 *Locating the correct scene is entirely dependent on entering the correct SceneID or Direct URL.
-In some cases, you may add additional terms after the SceneID or Direct URL.
+In the case of SceneID, you may be able to add additional terms after the SceneID (such as Title, Actor(s), etc).
 However, these will not increase the possibility of locating the correct scene and are only implemented for convenience.*
 + **SceneID**
   - Can add the the Date (before the SceneID)
   - Can typically add a Title/Actor (after the SceneID)